BondBrigade5586/SwerveBot2025/README.md

 5. Configure the ID's for your drive motors, turn motors, and CANCoders.
 6. **OPTIONAL:** Install FRC WEB Components - This will make troubleshooting the offsets of the modules **much** easier.
     - Download the repo from [here](https://github.com/frc-web-components/frc-web-components)
-    - Once the app is installed and opened, go to settings and change the I.P. address to 10.TE.AM.2 (10.55.86.2) for our team.
+    - Once the app is installed and opened, go to settings and change the I.P. address to 10.TE.AM.2 (10.55.86.2 for our team).
     - Then go back to the editor and select the components menu.
 Then drag out ```Swerve Drivebase```, and you should see the output data from your drive base.
 7. Configure the offsets for your angle motors.
 8. Configure the PID values and speed for your motors.